openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

 - Data verification by the executor

-  UserIAM manages the mappings between user identities and credential IDs in a unified manner.
-When connecting to UserIAM, the executor obtains the template ID list from UserIAM and updates its template ID list based on the template ID list obtained.
+  User_auth manages the mappings between user identities and credential IDs in a unified manner.
+When connecting to User_auth, the executor obtains the template ID list from User_auth and updates its template ID list based on the template ID list obtained.

 ### Working Principles

-The Face_auth driver provides basic facial authentication capabilities for the UserIAM and Face_auth service to ensure successful facial authentication.
+The Face_auth driver provides basic facial authentication capabilities for the User_auth and Face_auth service to ensure successful facial authentication.
 You can develop drivers to call Hardware Device Interface (HDI) APIs based on the HDF and the chip you use.

 **Figure 2** Face_auth service and Face_auth driver interaction